 It’s not hard to identify bird damage to lawns.
-If you see a lot of birds in your yard and you find small, about one-inch (2.5-cm.) holes in the turf, it’s most likely bird-related damage.
+If you see a lot of birds in your yard and you find small, one inch (2.5 cm.) holes in the turf, it’s most likely bird-related damage.
 What are birds digging for in your lawn?
 The phenomenon of birds digging holes in lawns has an easy explanation: food.

 They’re looking for tasty snacks, so if you’re seeing a lot of bird damage, it means you have an insect problem.
 Basically, your lawn is the best restaurant around because it has so many bugs.
 Birds are simply foraging for grubs, worms, and insects.
 The good news about this is that the grubs and insects will actually do more damage to your lawn than the birds will, and the birds are helping you control the population.

 How to Keep Birds from Digging up Lawn